On Unitary Monodromy of Second-Order Ordinary Differential Equations: Unitary Matrix Groups

 Suppose instead that $q_{12},q_{21}\neq 0$, but either $r_{12}=0$ or $r_{21}=0$; the identity $q_{21}r_{12}=\ovl{q_{12}r_{21}}$ then shows that $R$ is diagonal; the choice $h_{22} = -q_{12}/\ovl{q}_{21}$ works as before.
 A similar argument holds in the case $r_{12},r_{21}\neq 0$, and the same identity prevents the case $q_{12},r_{21}\neq 0$, $q_{21},r_{12}=0$ or its reverse.
 Finally, the irreducibility hypothesis prevents either $q_{21}=r_{21}=0$ or $q_{12}=r_{12}=0$. \end{proof}

-We now extend our result to the case where $\tr(P)=\pm 2$; since $P$ may no longer be diagonalizable, we apply somewhat different techniques to recover a preserved Hermitian form. \begin{proposition} Fix matrices $P,Q,R\in\op{SL}(2,\Comp)$, and let $G$ be the group generated by $\{P,Q,R\}$.
-Suppose the representation of $G$ on $\Comp^2$ is irreducible.
+We now extend our result to the case where $\tr(P)=\pm 2$.
+Since $P$ may no longer be diagonalizable, we apply somewhat different techniques to recover a preserved Hermitian form in this case. \begin{proposition} Fix matrices $P,Q,R\in\SL(2,\CC)$, and let $G$ be the group generated by $\{P,Q,R\}$.
+Suppose the representation of $G$ on $\CC^2$ is irreducible.
 Then $G$ is unitary if and only if

-\end{proposition} \begin{proof} If any of $M\in\{P,Q,R\}$ satisfy $\tr(M)\neq\pm 2$, we can cycle the matrices until $\tr(P)\neq\pm 2$, and apply Lemma~\ref{lem:gt2}; indeed, note that the trace conditions ~\eqref{eq:allreal} are closed under cyclic permutations.
-As such, we suppose without loss of generality that $\tr(P),\tr(Q),\tr(R)=2$; otherwise, we replace matrices with their negations as appropriate (which changes neither the trace hypothesis nor the unitarity condition).
+\end{proposition} \begin{proof} If any of $M\in\{P,Q,R\}$ satisfy $\tr(M)\neq\pm 2$, we can cycle the matrices until $\tr(P)\neq\pm 2$ and subsequently apply Lemma~\ref{lem:gt2}.
+As such, we suppose without loss of generality that $\tr(P),\tr(Q),\tr(R)=+2$; otherwise, we replace matrices with their negations as appropriate.

 Suppose now that $\tr(PQ)\neq\pm 2$, and define the matrices

 These matrices generate the group $G$, and they satisfy